dskarbek/OregonTrailRace/docs/calamities.md

  <tr><td><img src="images/extreme_cold.jpg"></td>
   <td>If you do not mend this calamity on your next turn after receiving it,
   you lose one of the people in your wagon.
 To mend it, you need a clothing supply.
-  After that turn, mark the wagon member dead and discard the calamity card.</td>
+  After that turn, if not mended, mark the wagon member dead and discard the calamity card.</td>
   <td><img src="images/clothes.jpg"></td></tr>

  <tr><td><img src="images/broken_arm.jpg"></td>